hashicorp/vagrant/website/docs/source/v2/getting-started/index.html.md

 set up.

-With Vagrant, `vagrant up` is all you need to work on any project, to install every dependency that project needs, and to setup any networking and synced folders so you can continue working from the comfort of your own machine.
+With Vagrant, `vagrant up` is all you need to work on any project, to install every dependency that project needs, and to set up any networking and synced folders so you can continue working from the comfort of your own machine.